 The Monastery of Kremasti or Kremasta is located south of Neapolis town, on the road connecting the town to the village Vrisses, at a position overlooking Neapolis.
-It is built with forting architecture on a steep wooded hillside of the Mount Kavalaras and gives the impression that it’s hanging, a phenomenon to which the monastery owes its name (Kremasti means hanging).
+It is built with fort architecture on a steep wooded hillside of Mount Kavalaras and gives the impression that it’s hanging, a phenomenon to which the monastery owes its name (kremasti means hanging).

 - 1593: The monk Mitrofanis Agapitos founds the monastery.

 - 1622: Nikiforos Anifant builds the church

 - 1821: Petros Dorotheos founds the school of the monastery, which soon gains immense fame throughout Lassithi prefecture.

 - 1866: The Turks destroy the monastery.
 The monks manage to escape and hide the sacred relics and books of the monastery in a nearby cave, but they are severely damaged by moisture.

 - 1868: The Turkish commander of Lassithi, Kostis Adosidis Pasha, settles in the monastery while he coordinates the building of the Headquarters of Lassithi Prefecture in Neapolis, the new capital of Lassithi.